Why It’s Perfectly Fine To Swim In The Ocean With A Yeast Infection

 How do you prevent thrush when swimming?

-The chlorine for shocking the pool or maintaining it can cause a pH imbalance in the private parts of a woman.
+The chlorine from shocking the pool or maintaining it can cause a pH imbalance in the private parts of a woman.

 It also causes an imbalance of bacteria in the private parts.

-It is such things that make the fungi that causes thrush to thrive!
+It is such things that make the fungi that cause thrush to thrive!

-To prevent this therefore, it’s advisable to get out of the wet swimsuit as soon as you are done swimming.
+To prevent this, it’s advisable to get out of the wet swimsuit as soon as you are done swimming.
 Clean up with fresh water and dry your body thoroughly with a cotton towel.

 It is also important to avoid wearing outfits that can cause sweating down there, at least until the thrush is completely gone.